LCernei/Event-Driven-Programming-Labs/lab-1/README.md

 ![The app](./images/app.bmp)

-The Window has a minimal size which was set using the [WM_GETMINMAXINFO](http://msdn.microsoft.com/en-us/library/windows/desktop/ms632626(v=vs.85).aspx) message processing.
+The Window has a minimal size which was set using the WM_GETMINMAXINFO message processing.

-The font and the size (which is a parameter of the CreateFont function) are stored in a two dimensional array.
-The rows represent different fonts, the columns different sizes of the font.

-The color of the text of the Input Edit Box is changed accordng to [WM_CTLCOLOREDIT](http://msdn.microsoft.com/en-us/library/windows/desktop/bb761691(v=vs.85).aspx) message processing.
-This message allows us to change the color only for the Edit Boxes which don't have the style **ES_READONLY**.
-That's why processing this message we can't change the color of the text of the Output Edit Box.
+If you click the 'Alert' button, you can remove it by selecting 'YES' from the message box that appeared.

+If you click the 'X' button from the 'Title bar', the app won't close.
+Even with Alt+F4 it Prompts a message box, then another one.

+Maximize and minimize work by default.

-If you type the word 'MOVE' then the window will be Maximized.
+If you type the word 'exit' in the input field then the app will close.